 R. John Fletcher joined our Board in May 2017 and currently serves as Chairman of our Board.
 Mr. Fletcher founded Fletcher Spaght in 1983 where, as Managing Partner emeritus, he remains active in both the consulting practice and venture capital activities, with analytical insights and creative solutions derived from his years of experience with clients, portfolio companies and the investment community.
 Mr. Fletcher works across Fletcher Spaght's practice groups, with a focus on healthcare.
 He has particular interests in devices, specifically in cardiology, cardiac surgery, and orthopedics, as well as in biopharma and healthcare IT.
 Prior to founding Fletcher Spaght, Mr. Fletcher was a Senior Manager at The Boston Consulting Group, advising a broad range of companies in healthcare and high technology industries.
-Mr. Fletcher serves on the Boards of Directors of KORU Medical Systems (Nasdaq: KRMD), Vyant Bio, Inc. (Nasdag: VYNT), Metabolon and OptiNose, Inc. (Nasdag: OPTN), and served on the Board of Directors of Spectranetics until it was acquired by Philips in August 2017.
+Mr. Fletcher serves on the Boards of Directors of KORU Medical Systems (Nasdaq: KRMD), Metabolon and OptiNose, Inc. (Nasdag: OPTN), and served on the Board of Directors of Spectranetics until it was acquired by Philips in August 2017.
 He serves on the Board of Advisors of Beth Israel Deaconess Medical Center and the Whitehead Institute at MIT.
-Mr. Fletcher received his MBA from Southern Illinois University, and a BBA in Marketing from George Washington University.
+Mr. Fletcher received his MBA from Southern Illinois University, an MS in International Finance from Central Michigan University, and a BBA in Marketing from George Washington University.
 He was an Instructor for courses in international business and a Ph.D.
 Candidate at the Wharton School of the University of Pennsylvania.
 He served as a Captain and jet pilot in the U.S. Air Force and continues to be active in aviation.
 We believe Mr. Fletcher brings strategic insight, leadership and a wealth of experience in healthcare to our Board.
 He has experience as a director on several publicly traded company Boards.
 Mr. Fletcher was named 2018 Director of the Year by The National Association of Corporate Directors (NACD) for his work leading to the turnaround at Spectranetics, as well as his contributions leading the success of other companies.

 Lynnette C. Fallon joined our Board in July 2021.
-Ms. Fallon is Executive Vice President, HR/Legal, General Counsel and Secretary of Axcelis Technologies, Inc. (Nasdaq: ACLS), a provider of equipment and service solutions for the semiconductor manufacturing industry, with locations in 8 countries.
-Ms. Fallon has held her current position since May 2005, having initially joined Axcelis in 2001 as a Senior Vice President and General Counsel.
-As a member of Axcelis' executive team for more than 20 years, Ms. Fallon has been involved with business development, financial and tax management, investor relations, public offerings, M&A, risk management, executive compensation, and all aspects of international corporate compliance.
+Ms. Fallon is currently a Senior Advisor at Axcelis Technologies, Inc. (Nasdaq: ACLS), a provider of equipment and service solutions for the semiconductor manufacturing industry, with locations in eight countries.
+Ms. Fallon served as Axcelis' Executive Vice President, HR/Legal from May 2005 until February 2025, also holding the roles of General Counsel and Secretary from 2001 until December 2024.
+As a member of Axcelis' executive team for more than 20 years, Ms. Fallon was involved with business development, financial and tax management, investor relations, public offerings, M&A, risk management, executive compensation, and all aspects of international corporate compliance.
 Before joining Axcelis, Ms. Fallon worked at the Boston law firm of Palmer & Dodge LLP as a partner from 1992 to 2001, prior to which she was an associate since 1987.
 During her more than 10 years at Palmer & Dodge, Ms. Fallon's work was primarily for clients in the biotech industry.
 She was head of Palmer & Dodge's business law department for the three years prior to joining Axcelis.
 Ms. Fallon's M&A and financial transaction experience began in 1984 at a Wall Street boutique firm, doing tax-driven LBOs, venture capital and private equity transactions.
 She holds a J.D., cum laude, from the School of Law at Boston University and a B.A. with departmental and general honors, Phi Beta Kappa, from Vassar College.
 We believe that Ms. Fallon is qualified to serve on our Board given her extensive business and leadership experience and her legal expertise.